 HOW YOU CAN HELP

-Your contribution to the Education Scholarship Fund provides life-changing support for children from the Good Samaritan Children’s Home in the Mathare slums.
+Your contribution to the Orphans Education Fund provides life-changing support for children from the Good Samaritan Children’s Home in the Mathare slums.
 You can give hope to these orphans for a better future with a secondary school education.

 ACOHF funds approximately 40 students at Rubate Secondary School each year.
 We begin supporting students in Form 1 and continue through Form 4 and high school graduation.